ITPNYU/ITP-IMA-Community-Guidelines/CONTRIBUTING.md

 # How to Contribute

-The ITP/IMA Community Commitments is a community driven project.
+The ITP/IMA Community Guidelines is a community driven project.
 This repo is part of our effort to maintain a reachable and participative process in order to easily evolve the document and encourage contributions.

-The Community Commitments follows the All-contributors specifications, which means that the community can get involved in any kind of support: like participation in discussions, co-authoring the document, as well as the website.
+The Community Guidelines follows the All-contributors specifications, which means that the community can get involved in any kind of support: like participation in discussions, co-authoring the document, as well as the website.
 We encourage any type of contribution, any change that helps the community grow a Best content and environment for all community members.

 ## Contributing Workflow

-The basic flow for this participation is through the ITP/IMA Community Commitments Github.
+The basic flow for this participation is through the ITP/IMA Community Guidelines Github.
 You can contribute by giving suggestions, or changing content with markdown.
 This allows us to change text, edit content without going deeper in the code.

 To contribute through this repository, you must have a Github account.